vonhathanh/git-client/README.md

 # build & run
 Run `make` to build
-Run `mv ./build/main ./main` to copy executable file to current directory Use ./main as exactly the way you use git
+Run `mv ./build/main ./main` to copy executable file to current directory Use `./main` as exactly as the way you use git (with some friction, of course :))
+Optional: run `make clean` to delete the build directory & executable file